canyoldas0/SpotifySearch/README.md

 The purpose of the project is to use Spotify APIs for login and search for some further data.
 Spotify iOS SDK isn't used for this project.
 UIKit for the UIs and URLSession for networking are preferred.

-I know that TicketSwap uses Combine and SwiftUI in tech stack, I also wanted to use those technologies, I believe those would make my life easier, however one week wouldn't be enough to make this project as comprehensive as it is.

 ### API References